holehouse-lab/PIMMS/README.md

 The key files here (`KEYFILE.kf` are heavily annotated, and a separate `readme.md` is found.

 ## Changelog

+#### 0.1.39 (TBD currently 0.1.38 patches)
+* Improved `PIMMS -i` keyword descriptions to capture all valid keywords.
+* Added checks when reading in XTC/PDB files for writing output to provide useful warnings if files are missing.
+* Fixed smol bug where chainType ID was not being correctly incremented when multiple different EXTRA_CHAINS were being added.
+* Added files into the `demos/surface` showing example of running a simulation on a surface.

 #### 0.1.38 (April 2024)
 * Fixed bug where `autocenter` was not ignored if multiple chains are provided.
 NOTE there still seems to be a weird bug where autocenter chains saved using `SAVE_AT_END` occasionally 'jump' in absolute position, but chain never straddles PBC so should not through any issues for chain-centric frame of reference analysis.